-1. Best for Young Readers
+1. Best for Young Readers: The Stacks

 At The Stacks, students can post book reviews, get reading recommendations, play games based on the latest series, watch "Meet the Author" videos, and more.
 It's like Facebook for reading and it's safe for school, too.

-2. Best for Lesson Plans
+2. Best for Finding Books: Book Wizard

-Use Book Wizard to level your classroom library, find resources for the books you teach, and create reading lists with the click of a button.
+Use Scholastic's Book Wizard to level your classroom library, find resources for the books you teach, and create reading lists with the click of a button.
 You can also plug a title into the BookAlike feature to find books with an easier, similar, or more difficult reading level.

 With hundreds of lessons for every grade level, you're guaranteed to find a colorful idea for your class, such as the "Chinese Dragon Drum" for Chinese New Year or the "What Do You Love?" project for Valentine's Day.
-Sign up to be a Gold Star teacher so that you're first on the list to test new Crayola products.

-5. Best for Writing
+5. Best for Writing: Education Northwest

 The creators of the 6+1 traits of writing offer a terrific overview of the model on their site, with research to support the program, lesson plans, writing prompts, and rubrics.
 You can also find writing samples to practice scoring and see how other teachers scored the same piece.

-6. Best Online Dictionary
+6. Best Online Dictionary: Wordsmyth

-Add the children's version of the WordsmythNow widget to your toolbar, and students can look up new vocabulary no matter where they are online.
+Add the beginner's version of the Wordsmyth widget to your toolbar, and students can look up new vocabulary no matter where they are online.

 At the National Library of Virtual Manipulatives, you'll find activities for every area of math at every grade level.
 Need to teach shapes to preschoolers, for example?
 Try the Attribute Blocks, which challenge students to sort virtual objects.
 Working on functions with middle schoolers?
 Drop numbers into the function machine to identify the pattern.

-8. Best for Geography
+8. Best for Geography: Google Earth

 Zoom over the Sahara desert.
 Fly past the streets where your students live.
 Take a tour of the Eiffel Tower.
 You can do it all with Google Earth, the tool that makes the world feel a little bit smaller with its map-generating capabilities.
 If you're new to Google Earth, the tutorials offer a great introduction.

-10. Best for Science
+10. Best for Science: National Science Teachers Association

 The National Science Teachers Association site is a goldmine for classroom teachers who may not feel as comfortable teaching geology and astronomy as they do reading and arithmetic.
 You'll find journal articles, experiment ideas, and a roundup of the latest science stories in the news.

-11. Best for Middle School
+12. Best for Middle School: figment

-12. Best for Virtual Trips
+13. Best for Virtual Trips: Smithsonian Education

 The Smithsonian offers thousands of resources for educators, including lesson plans, virtual tours of their latest exhibits, and the opportunity to connect with experts in the field.
 In one lesson, "Final Farewells," students can see a school yearbook from the Civil War era up close, and discuss how the political climate may have affected the content.

-17. Best for Video Clips
+18. Best for Video Clips: TeacherTube

 TeacherTube is the best source for instructional videos in a safe environment.
 We especially love the clips of teachers showing off the catchy rhymes they've made up to teach certain topics — check out the "Mrs. Burk Perimeter Rap" and the "Mr. Duey Fractions Rap."

-20. Best for Tough Topics
+21. Best for Tough Topics: Teaching Tolerance

 Along with an excellent blog that tackles some of the more difficult aspects of education, Teaching Tolerance offers activities and teaching kits on topics ranging from the civil rights movement to the separation of church and state.

-Ask your colleagues to share their favorite websites, too.
+Quick Tip: Ask your colleagues to share their favorite websites, too.
 Group them by subject area and bookmark them on your personal computer and in the school computer labs.
 Your colleagues may have some real time-savers to share!